be-Frozen/be-Frozen.github.io/_pages/about.md

 *Research Assistant, Supervised by Prof. Richen Liu*

-- Optimized a ray-casting algorithm and then deployed the derived algorithm to immersive environments for 3d medical volumetric data interpretation;
+- Optimized and deployed a ray-casting algorithm for immersive 3D environment medical volumetric data interpretation;

-- Implemented a track seeding algorithm (based on the continuous scale space theory) to facilitate 2D to 3d imaging migration;
+- Implemented a track seeding algorithm based on continuous scale space theory to facilitate 2D to 3D imaging migration;

-- Generated 3D textures from the seeding algorithm subsequent to multi-user interactions and then tested multi-user rendering of 3D volumetric data in an immersive environment.
+- Generated 3D textures using the seeding algorithm subsequent to multi-user interactions;

+- Tested multi-user rendering of 3D volumetric data in the derived immersive environment.

 # 👨‍🎓 Teaching Experience